Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Appendix

 For $k=1$, the results are actually the first-order iteration function in Section \ref{sec:diffusionpolicy}.
 Similarly, we can use a higher-order DPM-solver.

-\section{Experimental Details}
+\subsection{Experimental Details}

-\subsection{Experimental Setup: Environments}
+\subsubsection{Experimental Setup: Environments}

-We implement our algorithm and baselines based on the open-source environmental engines of multi-agent particle environments (MPE) \cite{lowe2017multi},\footnote{https://github.com/openai/multiagent-particle-envs} and multi-agent MuJoCo environments (MAMuJoCo)\cite{peng2021facmac}\footnote{https://github.com/schroederdewitt/multiagent\_mujoco}.
-Figure \ref{fig:environments} shows the tasks from MPE and MAMuJoCo.
-In cooperative navigation shown in Fig. \ref{Fig3-1}, agents (red dots) cooperate to reach the landmark (blue crosses) without collision.
-In predator-prey in Fig. \ref{Fig3-2}, predators (red dots) are intended to catch the prey (blue dots) and avoid collision with the landmark (grey dots).
+We implement our algorithm and baselines based on the open-source environmental engines of multi-agent particle environments (MPE)~\citep{lowe2017multi},\footnote{https://github.com/openai/multiagent-particle-envs} and multi-agent MuJoCo environments (MAMuJoCo)~\citep{peng2021facmac}\footnote{https://github.com/schroederdewitt/multiagent\_mujoco}.
+Figure \ref{fig:environments} shows the tasks in MPE and MAMuJoCo.
+In cooperative navigation shown in Figure \ref{Fig3-1}, agents (red dots) cooperate to reach the landmark (blue crosses) without collision.
+In predator-prey in Figure \ref{Fig3-2}, predators (red dots) are intended to catch the prey (blue dots) and avoid collision with the landmark (grey dots).
 The predators need to cooperate with each other to surround and catch the prey because the predators run slower than the prey.
-The world task in Fig. \ref{Fig3-3} consists of $3$ agents (red dots) and $1$ adversary (blue dots).
+The world task in Figure \ref{Fig3-3} consists of $3$ agents (red dots) and $1$ adversary (blue dots).
 The slower agents are intended to catch the faster adversary that desires to eat food (yellow dots).
 The agents need to avoid collision with the landmark (grey dots).
 Moreover, if the adversary hides in the forest (green dots), it is harder for the agents to catch the adversary because they do not know the position of the adversary.
-The two-agent HalfCheetah is shown in Fig. \ref{Fig3-4}, and different agents control different joints (grey or white joints) and they need to cooperate for better control the half-shaped cheetah to run stably and fast.
-The expert and random scores for cooperative navigation, predator-prey, and world are $\{516.8,159.8\},\{185.6,-4.1\},\{79.5,-6.8\}$, and we use these scores to calculate the normalized scores in Fig. \ref{fig:smalldata}.
+The two-agent HalfCheetah is shown in Figure \ref{Fig3-4}, and different agents control different joints (grey and white joints) and they need to cooperate for better control the half-shaped cheetah to run stably and fast.
+The expert and random scores (a.k.a., mean episode returns) for cooperative navigation, predator-prey, and world are $\{516.8,159.8\},\{185.6,-4.1\},\{79.5,-6.8\}$, and we use these scores to calculate the normalized scores in Figure \ref{fig:smalldata}.